klekanger/wordpress-gatsby-starter/README.md

 ## Known issues

-- Sitemetadata in SEO component should be retrieved from Wordpress, not Gatsby
 - The URL for the Wordpress site is now hard coded into gatsby-config.js.
 This could be fetched from an .env file instead for easier customization.

 ...and probably a lot of other things. :-)